HMS Iron Duke (1870): Construction and career

 Iron Duke recommissioned two months later and was assigned as the guardship at Hull.
 During the First Reserve Squadron's summer cruise on 1 September, she was en route with three other ironclads between Dublin and Queenstown (now Cobh).
 In a thick fog, the ship accidentally rammed her sister, Vanguard, off Kish Bank, in Dublin Bay.
 Iron Duke had her bowsprit wrecked, but was otherwise little damaged.
 Her ram, however, had torn a 9 by 3 ft hole in Vanguard's side.
 The ram also damaged the watertight bulkhead between Vanguard's engine and boiler rooms which flooded both compartments and prevented her crew from using her steam-powered pumps.
-The ship sunk in a little over an hour after all of the crew abandoned ship.
+The ship sank in a little over an hour after all of the crew had abandoned ship.
 Following the collision, Iron Duke was overhauled at Plymouth Dockyard, with attention being given to the watertight doors on board.
 At 10:00 on 20 November 1877, Iron Duke departed from Plymouth for sea trials.
 She was 3 nmi out when it was found that the main sluice valve had been left open and she was sinking.
 Her crew closed the watertight doors and manned the pumps.
 An order was given to fire the distress signal, but it was found that there was no powder on board.
 The flag signal for "sinking" was made, but it was not noticed by HMS Black Prince for fifteen minutes.
 Black Prince repeated the signal to Mount Wise, which repeated the signal to Plymouth.
 In the meantime, a crewman had managed to close the valve.
 He was waist deep in water and had he been a few minutes later a diver would have been required.
 With the valve closed, the pumps were able to clear the water, and the ship was dry at 15:00.
 She put back to Plymouth, the trial being cancelled.
 It was subsequently revealed that four condenser valves, each 6 in diameter were involved.
 Difficulty in closing them was caused by excessive stiffness in the springs.
 This was alleviated by the fact that the valve handles had been lengthened during the refit, giving greater leverage.
 It was reported that efforts were made by those responsible for the refit to obstruct the Admiralty enquiry into the event.